Sujay2124/Sujay2124/README.md

 - 🌱 Constantly leveling up my skills — 1 year in, and just getting started,expanding my knowledge in Data Science, AI Engineering, and modern software development.
 - ⚡ Fun fact: I enjoy explaining complex things in the simplest way possible
-- 💼 Open to opportunities as a Data Analyst, AI Engineer, Python Developer, or Full-Stack Developer.<br><br>
+- 💼 Open to opportunities as a Data Analyst, AI Engineer, Python Developer, or Full-Stack Developer.
 - 📫 Feel free to explore my repositories and connect with me!

 ---